Football and rugby results from the weekend

 Western League, Premier Division:

-Barnstaple Tn 0 Shepton Mallet 3, Buckland Ath 1 Torpoint Ath 1, Ivybridge Tn 2 Paulton Rov 1, Nailsea & Tickenham 3 Ilfracombe Tn 0, Oldland Abbotonians v Wellington - Post, Portishead Tn 6 Brixham 2, Saltash Utd 5 Bridgwater Utd 0, St Austell 4 Welton Rov 0, St Blazey 1 Clevedon Tn 0, Street 0 Brislington 2.
+Barnstaple Tn v Street - Post, Buckland Ath v Nailsea & Tickenham - Post, Ilfracombe Tn v Brixham - Post, Ivybridge Tn v Wellington - Post, Portishead Tn 3 St Austell 1, Saltash Utd 2 Paulton Rov 1, Shepton Mallet v Bridgwater Utd - Post, St Blazey 0 Brislington 1, Torpoint Ath 3 Clevedon Tn 2.

 SWPL, Premier West: